Best yoga studio software in 2026

 pros

-- Category-leading video-first product surface — on-demand, livestream, content libraries
+- Category-leading video-first feature set — on-demand, livestream, content libraries

 - Wellness-platform positioning fits studios operating closer to wellness brands